trioHQ/hiring-challenge/fullstack/README.md

 * Should connect with the Trio API, using the sandbox environment.
 Credentials are available in the [secrets file](secrets.yaml);
 * Should offer an interface to list all the available institutions;
-* Should offer an interface to select the desired institution and collection the bank credentials, test credentials are available in the [secrets file](secrets.yaml);
+* Should offer an interface to select the desired institution and create a connection, test credentials are available [here](https://developers.trio.com.br/docs/tools-sandbox);
 * Should offer an interface to list all accounts linked with credentials;
 * Should offer an interface to list all the transactions linked with account.